timescale/pgai/docs/vectorizer.md

     lifecycle.

 Vectorizer significantly simplifies the process of incorporating AI-powered semantic search and analysis capabilities into existing PostgreSQL databases.
-This making it easier for you to leverage the power of LLMs in your data workflows.
+Making it easier for you to leverage the power of LLMs in your data workflows.

 Initially, vectorizers only work on [Timescale Cloud][timescale-cloud].
 However support for self-hosted installations will be added quickly.